 Important Note: Everything presented here is derived from the book “The Franklin Cover-Up: Child Abuse, Satanism and Murder in Nebraska” by John DeCamp, and from the Discovery Channel’s documentary, which never aired, “Conspiracy of Silence.”
 Although it’s a long article, much more information can be found in the book.
-I decided against directly quoting the victim-witnesses on their detailed experience with sexual abuse and satanism due to its graphic content. (* indicates a false name)
+I decided against directly quoting the victim-witnesses on their detailed experience with sexual abuse and satanism due to its extreme graphic content. (* indicates a false name)

 “This case (Franklin) is so much bigger than you think.
 It goes to the very highest levels.” – William Colby, former Director of the CIA, who was found dead in a lake near his cottage.

 The events surrounding the fall of the Franklin Community Federal Credit Union marked one of the darkest periods in the history of the State of Nebraska.
 What began as a financial scandal – approximately $40 million was missing from the credit union – turned into something much worse when its manager Larry King, along with other prominent citizens, were alleged to be involved in pedophilia, child pornography, child prostitution, drug trafficking, and satanism.
-Due to the lack of interest shown by law enforcement, these serious allegations would never have been investigated if it weren’t for the Nebraska State Legislature and their investigative committee – headed by Senator Loran Schmidt – which hired Gary Caradori as their lead investigator.
+Due to the lack of interest shown by law enforcement, these serious allegations would never have been investigated if not for the Nebraska State Legislature and their investigative committee – headed by Senator Loran Schmidt – which hired Gary Caradori as their lead investigator.
 King, who was the centrepiece of the investigation, was a rising star in the Republican Party.
 An officer of the National Black Republican Council, King sang the national anthem at both the 1984 and 1988 GOP national conventions.
 At the 1984 convention, he threw an extravagant party attended by all the republicans.
 Maureen Reagan, daughter of President Ronald Reagan, was seen on King’s arm the whole night.

 Webb’s House Of Horror

-The road to discovery into Nebraska’s underworld began when reports first emerged of child abuse occurring at Jarrett and Barbara Webb’s foster home.
+The road to discovery into Nebraska’s underworld began when reports first emerged of child abuse at Jarrett and Barbara Webb’s foster home.
 Jarrett was a board member of the Franklin Credit Union and Barbara was Larry King’s cousin.
 Being foster parents, the Webb’s had a number of children under their roof, including kids they adopted, and a number of them often tried to escape due to the physical and sexual abuse by Jarrett and Barbara.
 One of those kids was Nelly Patterson* Webb, an adopted daughter, who fled to her grandmother’s house in November ’85.
 Eventually, social workers removed Nelly from the Webb’s home and transferred her to another foster family.
 Two months later, State Patrol Investigator Jane Tooley interviewed Nelly at the Washington County Sheriff’s office.
 In Tooley’s report, Nelly describes the physical and sexual abuse she suffered at the hands of Jarrett Webb, beginning around the age of 9 or 10.

-Nelly also told Walters she traveled to various with Larry King, including New York, Chicago and Washington D.C.
+Nelly also told Walters she travelled to various cities with Larry King, including New York, Chicago and Washington D.C.
 She claimed to have met George Bush Sr., Vice President at the time, and saw him attend one of King’s parties.
 At this party, there was enhanced security, with each guest required to swipe a card to verify their identity.
 After talking with the Webb sisters, Walters asked people from Boys Town what they knew about Larry King.
 “On the outside he has all the appearance of an upstanding citizen, but underneath he is very dirty,” said one unidentified person.
 Another person Walters asked said, “Omaha has a very large underworld and he’s a very powerful man nationally.
 Maybe he doesn’t have all the connections personally, but he knows the people who do.”

-The next person to come forward was Loretta Smith.* At the time, she was a patient at Richard Young Hospital where she told a therapist about incidents of child pornography and devil worshiping.
-In June ’88 Officer Irl Carmean, of the Omaha Police Department, was brought in to interview Loretta.
+The next person to come forward was Loretta Smith.* At the time, she was a patient at Richard Young Hospital where she told a therapist about incidents of child pornography and devil worshipping.
+In June ’88, Officer Irl Carmean, of the Omaha Police Department, was brought in to interview Loretta.
 According to Carmean’s report, Loretta explained to him how she became involved in pornography at the age of 9 years old.
 She was invited to a party by some older friends of hers where she met a male adult who convinced her to go back to his house to pose for some pictures.
 She then talked about visiting the Omaha Girls Club (OGC) with friends Nelly and Kimberly Webb, who also did some “modelling,” and that they would go on “field trips” to professional studios where they would pose nude.
 She stated that leaders of the OGC, both male and female, were there, and they would make threats against her and her family if she refused to participate.
 Loretta then talked to Carmean about devil worshiping, in which she began participating, with both minors and adults, at the age of 10 or 11, and told him drugs and nude photography was involved as well.
 She brought up the name of Larry King as being a participant and supporter of these activities, and said he hosted drug and sex parties at his home.
 Officer Carmean then assured Loretta he would be back, and instructed her to recall as much information as she could before then; however, he would not return.

 As Loretta became more comfortable with the hospital personnel, she revealed more to them about her past.
 In a report given to the legislative committee, Loretta explained to the staff how a child could become mixed up in cult activity.
 She told them it was a gradual process that started when she met a guy at the OGC named Ray, who would take her and several other girls out to an abandoned building to smoke a joint.
 After weeks of getting high with Ray, he then invited the girls to a party.
 At this party, there were men in their mid-thirties who would sit and talk with the young girls about their problems.
 Eventually, after they drank enough alcohol to become intoxicated, the men and girls would sleep with each other.
 The parties went on for six months before the men took the girls to what they called “power meetings,” where they were told they needed to “kill something they loved to gain power.”
 At these meetings, candles were lit, unusual markings were drawn on the walls, clothes with upside down crosses were worn, and the leader would always wear a black cape.
 What proceeded over the months and years were, in effect, satanic rituals where Loretta witnessed human sacrifices, cannibalism and the mutilation of animals.